The UDL Project

 • Resources are kept in known locations and are easily accessible to all teachers

-• A list of resources (manipulatives, artifacts, books in varied reading levels, videos, online resources, and digital resources) is made available to all teachers
+• A list of resources (manipulatives, artifacts, books in varied reading levels, videos, and digital resources) is made available to all teachers

 • Share this website (http://theudlproject.com) with teachers because it features a variety of UDL resources (planning tools, lesson plans, student activities, instructional materials)

-• Teachers would benefit from more professional development opportunities on Multiple Intelligences and Universal Design for Learning
+• Teachers would benefit from more professional development opportunities on Universal Design for Learning

-• Teachers can gather information on students' learning styles and interests early in the school year to create lessons that target their learning styles and interests
+• Teachers can gather information on students' interests early in the school year and try to incorporate student interest in curriculum when possible

 More time is needed for teachers to collaborate.
 Together they can plan lessons and find/create materials that will help them implement Universal Design for Learning in their own teaching practices